jtramm/nbody_serial/README.md

 Will simulate 1000 bodies for 100 timesteps each of length 0.2, using 4 OpenMP threads per rank.

-**NOTE:** This code has not yet been parallelized, so using more than one OpenMP thread will not have any effect.
+**NOTE:** This code has not yet been parallelized, so using more than one OpenMP thread will not have any effect until you implement hybrid parallelism as part of the assignment.

 ## Parallel Framework